lanceman2/quickstream/README.md

 Note: by "running" we mean that the flow graph process is running.
 The stream flowing is a different kind of running.
-If a stream connection is removed due to a block being removed while the process is running and the stream is flowing that stream flow may stop.
+If a stream connection is removed due to a block being removed while the process is running and the stream is flowing, that stream flow may stop.
 We decided that having the stream flow automatically restart due to block removal (or addition) was too intrusive.

 Keep in mind that some of what is written above may be false given that the source to GNUradio is a moving target.

-## What can GNUradio do that quickstream can't?

-Crap-loads.

-My biggest issue with GNUradio is that it does not meet the GNU coding standards of quality that I expected given the GNU in the name, not even close.
-If RMS was a jerk, like most people, he'd sue somebody about that.

-All code sucks!
-Some less than others.